shawnlit/python-app-installer/README.md

 # python-app-installer
-A simple python script that helps to easily install software
+A simple python script that helps to easily install software both through the command line or gui